Ar-Kareem/puzzle_solver/README.md

 ## Nonograms Colored (Puzzle Type #57)

-Also known as Nonogrids, Numbergrids, or Picross.
+Also known as Nonogrids, Numbergrids, or Picross, Hanjie, Paint by Numbers, Griddlers, and Pic-a-Pix.

 * [**Play online**](https://www.nonograms.org/nonograms2)